Entropy and {\omega}-limit sets on invariant graphs for a class of planar piecewise linear maps: Introduction and main results

 \subsection{Dynamics of the family \eqref{e:F}}

-In the paper \cite{CGMM}, we presented a study, as complete as we could, of the family \eqref{e:F}.
+In the paper \cite{CGMM}, we presented a study of the family \eqref{e:F}.
 For completeness, we reproduce the detailed statements of the main results from the referenced work (Theorems~\ref{t:teoA}--\ref{t:teoD}, below).
 We include this section to provide the reader with the context in which the results presented in this work are framed.
-The first result characterizes completely the dynamics of $F$ when $a\ge0.$
+As shown in Section \ref{s:s2}, the family $F_{a,b}$ is essentially one-parameter, since the re-scaling \eqref{conj} allows the parameter $a$ to be normalized.
+Thus, the cases $a>0$ and $a<0$ reduce to $a=1$ and $a=-1$, respectively, whereas the case $a=0$ must be treated separately.
+Note, however, that the cases $a=1$ and $a=-1$ are not conjugate.